 What type of meter is required for net metering?

-Net metering requires special metering - a dual meter arrangement.
-PECO will need to install two meters at your property; an “IN” Meter, which measures the electricity you take from PECO each month and an “OUT” Meter, which measures any excess electricity you produce each month.
+Over 200amps - requires a dual meter arrangement.
+PECO will need to install two meters at your property: an “IN” Meter, which measures the electricity you take from PECO each month and an “OUT” Meter, which measures any excess electricity you produce each month.

 Are there any charges for the meter needed to participate in net metering?